nikogura/nikogura.com/Documentation.md

 I used to write my docs in LaTeX with vim.
 That method also followed these principles, but the learning curve for both tools is nearly vertical.
 Markdown is a wonderful invention.

-Thank you for your time in reading this, and letting me rent out space in your head.